InsViE-1M: Effective Instruction-based Video Editing with Elaborate Dataset Construction: Related Work

 \section{Related Work}

 \textbf{Training-free video editing}.
 Many existing video editing methods rely on pre-trained large image/video models~\cite{qi2023fatezero,geyer2023tokenflow,li2024vidtome,kara2024rave,cong2023flatten,cohen2024slicedit,ku2024anyv2v,fan2024videoshop} to perform DDIM~\cite{song2020denoisingddim} inversion and denoising without training on any data.
 FateZero~\cite{qi2023fatezero} introduces attention blending to disentangle the editing of objects and background.
 To ensure motion consistency, FLATTEN~\cite{cong2023flatten} and RAVE~\cite{kara2024rave} use optical flow and random noise shuffling to improve the editing effect.
 Tokenflow~\cite{geyer2023tokenflow} and VidToMe~\cite{li2024vidtome} merge the intermediate tokens to accelerate the editing process.
 AnyV2V~\cite{ku2024anyv2v} and Videoshop~\cite{fan2024videoshop} adopt pre-trained image-to-video (I2V) models~\cite{blattmann2023stablesvd,zhang2023i2vgen} to edit the whole video with a given edited first-frame, providing more interaction with users.
 However, training-free methods often yield unsatisfactory results due to the inherent gap between generation and editing tasks.
+Furthermore, it is difficult to ensure the quality of the generated samples when we construct large-scale datasets directly using training-free methods.
+Therefore, we design an elaborate pipeline to filter both the edited first frame and the final edited video, which significantly improves the quality of our dataset.

 \textbf{One-shot video editing}.
 One-shot editing methods~\cite{wu2023tuneavideo,gu2024videoswap,ouyang2024codef,ouyang2024i2vedit} over-fit on a single video to yield better visual effects.
 Tune-A-Video~\cite{wu2023tuneavideo} learns the motion of each video by updating spatial and temporal attention.
 VideoSwap~\cite{gu2024videoswap} introduces semantic points optimized on source video frames to manipulate the object and preserve the background.
 CoDeF~\cite{ouyang2024codef} is trained to extract the canonical and deformation fields from each video to render the edited video.
 I2VEdit~\cite{ouyang2024i2vedit} first extracts the coarse motion of the given video by trainable LoRA~\cite{hu2021lora}, then uses attention matching to refine the appearance in the inference stage.
 Although these methods generate videos with better motion consistency, the time consumption is considerable due to the online optimization process for each video.